wking-io/elm-live/Readme.md

 #### `--before-build`
 Run a command before a build is run.
 This allows us to call external build tools that could generate Elm code, for example.

-#### `--after-build`
-Run a command after a build finishes.
-The same as `--before-build`, but it runs after the build finishes.
-We can then execute a command that depends on the finished source.

 #### `--help`
 You’re looking at it.